redhat-developer/vscode-granite/README.md

 2. **Install with Script:** Available on Linux.
 3. **Install Manually:** Supported on all platforms.
 If you choose this option, you will be redirected to the official [Ollama download page](https://ollama.com/download) to complete the installation.

 Once Ollama is installed, the page will refresh automatically.
+Depending on the security settings of your plateform, you may need to start Ollama manually the first time.

 ![installollama](media/installollama.gif)